 Course-Based Dual Credit

-In course-based dual credit (concurrent enrollment), a student enrolls in a class that has the potential to earn both high school and college credit.
+In course-based dual credit (also called concurrent enrollment), a student enrolls in a class that has the potential to earn both high school and college credit.
 Course-based dual credit classes can be offered at the college (Running Start) or at the high school (College in the High School and Career and Technical Education Dual Credit).

-Running Start is intended to provide students a program option consisting of attendance at certain institutions of higher education and the simultaneous earning of high school and college/university credit.
+Running Start is intended to provide students a program option consisting of attendance at certain higher education institutions and the simultaneous earning of high school and college/university credit.
 Running Start was initiated by the Legislature as a component of the 1990 parent and student Learning by Choice Law.

-Students in grades 11 and 12 are allowed to take college courses at Washington's community and technical colleges, and at Central Washington University, Eastern Washington University, Washington State University, and Northwest Indian College.
+Students in grades 11 and 12 can take college courses at Washington's community and technical colleges, Central Washington University, Eastern Washington University, Northwest Indian College, and Washington State University.

-- Clarifying Guidance on the 1.20 Running Start Full-Time Equivalent (FTE) Limitation
+- Additional Information on the 1.20 Running Start Full-Time Equivalent (FTE) Limitation

 - SQEAF (Spring Quarter Enrollment Adjustment Form)

-If you are a parent or student interested in learning how to get started, check out our How to Enroll In Running Start Guide.
+If you are a parent or student interested in getting started, check out our How to Enroll In Running Start Guide.

-A RSEVF must be completed for each student participating in running start
+An RSEVF must be completed for each student participating in running start.

-Student who qualify for free and reduced-price lunch may receive tuition and fee waivers from the college.
-Please contact the college’s running start coordinator to see if you may qualify for these waivers.
+Students who qualify for free and reduced-price lunch may receive tuition and fee waivers from the college.
+Please contact the college’s Running Start coordinator to see if you qualify for these waivers.

 College in the High School (CHS)

-College in the high school courses are college level courses taught by high school teachers in the high school.
+College in the High School courses are college-level courses taught by high school teachers in the high school.
 Colleges partner with high schools to approve teachers and ensure rigor is comparable to that taught on the college campus.
 Students have the option of earning college credit while completing these courses.
 Pursuant to RCW 28A.600.287, CHS courses are now available to students in grades 9-12.

 Find out which colleges offer CHS programs.